sveltia-cms Svelte Themes

 • PDF documents are displayed with a thumbnail image in both the Asset Library and the Select File dialog, making it easier to find the file you’re looking for[^38].

-• Assets stored in an entry-relative media folder are automatically deleted when the associated entry is deleted because these assets are not available for other entries[^22].
+• These entry-relative assets are automatically deleted when the associated entry is deleted because these are not available for other entries[^22].
+When you’re working with a local repository, the empty enclosing folder is also deleted.

 • Hidden files (dot files) don’t appear in the Asset Library[^47].